-The Town of Duxbury has taken steps to promote affordable housing and housing diversity in the community by laying the foundation for a variety of initiatives; however with an SHI of 3.4%, it is vulnerable to developers interested in creating developments under Chapter 40B.
+The Town of Duxbury has taken steps to promote affordable housing and housing diversity in the community by laying the foundation for a variety of initiatives; however, with a SHI of 7.41%, it is vulnerable to developers interested in creating developments under Chapter 40B.
 The purpose of these affordable goals and strategies are to assist the Trust in taking control of its approach to affordable housing.

-The homeownership developments (Camp Wing and the Grange/Fire Station Project) are in the process of completion; however, they have taken a lot of time and resources.
-Expectations are that both developments will seek to issue a request for proposals for developers within the next year.
+The Feinberg Bog homeownership is in the process of completion; however, they it has taken a lot of time and resources.
+In addition, the Lincoln Street development is deep into the planning stages.
 In addition, the Town has done a great job in collecting inclusionary zoning fees and allocating CPA funds.
-However, the affordable housing purchase program has had little participation due to the lack of inventory of appropriately priced homes.